nvie/nox-ideas/topics/PatternMatching.md

 Pattern matching on iterables is especially interesting / advanced.
-Since an iterable must be consumed before it can be tested, the order in which the patterns are executed is crucial.
+Since an iterable must be consumed before it can be tested, the order in which the patterns are executed is crucial, and the act of pattern matching on an iterable mutates it.

 Here's the reference implementation for `foldr`: